 - A. Each extracurricular activity organization shall have an advisor recommended by the Superintendent and approved by the Board of Education.
-The advisor assumes the primary responsibility for directly supervising the students' operation of their extracurricular activity organization.
-He/she shall: - 1. assist students to adopt rules of procedure which are necessary to the activity's operation and consistent with district and school rules; and - 2. meet with the students as often as necessary. - B. Each extracurricular activity organization shall adopt a constitution which shall define the purposes of the organization, duties of its officers, membership prerequisites, rules of procedure and other necessary matters.
-The constitution of each extracurricular activity shall be reviewed by the faculty advisor and approved by the principal.
+The advisor assumes the primary responsibility for directly supervising the operation of his/her extracurricular activity organization.
+He/she shall: - 1. adopt rules of procedure which are necessary to the activity's operation and consistent with district and school rules; and - 2. meet with the students as often as necessary. - B. Each extracurricular activity organization shall adopt a constitution which shall define the purposes of the organization, duties of its officers, membership prerequisites, rules of procedure and other necessary matters.
+The constitution of each extracurricular activity shall be approved by the faculty advisor and the principal.
 A copy of the constitution shall be on file in the office of the principal.